Interpolated family of non group-like simple integral fusion rings of Lie type: Generic character table of

 \begin{proof} Here is the GAP code providing these data:

-Same simplification than for Theorem \ref{table:q=-1(4)}.
+Same simplification than for Table \ref{table:q=-1(4)}.
 The notation \verb_EB(q)_ used in GAP means $=\frac{-1+\sqrt{q}}{2}$ when $q \equiv 1 \mod 4$.
 Moreover $2(-1)^c$ simplifies the entry \verb_E(4)^i + E(4)^(-i)_ in GAP, where the parameter `i' is $2c$. \end{proof}